 - You have your inhaler with you.

-If you notice symptoms at any point, you should stop, take your inhaler, and wait until you feel better before re-joining your activity.
+If you notice your symptoms spiking at any point, you should stop, take your inhaler, and wait until you feel better before re-joining your activity.

 Staying Safe At Home

 A personal alarm can protect people who suffer from medical conditions such as asthma.
 If one of our alarm users feels unwell or suffers a fall, they simply need to press their pendant button.
 Our 24/7 Emergency Response Team will answer the call and send help immediately.

 For more information on our life-saving personal alarms, please speak to one of our friendly advisors on 0800 999 0400.
 Alternatively, complete our Contact Us form and we will contact you as soon as possible.